bdfinst/Fireroad/exampleSite/content/docs/customization.md

 ### Highlight color

-fireroad uses `#e22d30` as a default highlight color, but you may choose and set any other color.
+Fireroad uses `#e22d30` as a default highlight color, but you may choose and set any other color.

 ```toml
 [Params.style.vars]